 Parents involved in custody and access disputes should not phone assessors directly during the referral process.
 If they do, they risk the other parent will be concerned that the assessor will be biased by a one-sided version of events.

 Rather, it is better if the lawyer for either parent calls assessors first to determine the appropriateness of referral, timelines, costs, etc. Furthermore, the lawyer can request a copy of the CV and ask any other pertinent questions as may be necessary or of concern to their client.

 Satisfied that a given assessor is appropriate to the task at hand, the next stage is to seek agreement with the lawyer of the other parent for the referral to take place.
 Upon reaching agreement or alternately, upon the appointment of an assessor by the Courts, a lawyer should again contact the assessor and discuss data collection and payment.

 Receiving monies in advance and holding in trust either by the assessor or by the lawyer is suggested.
 Having monies upfront reduces concern that the assessor will bias the report with a view to payment.
 If the cost of the assessment is greater than the amount held in trust, the assessor should take action to ensure that additional monies are secured prior to the disclosure meeting or the submission of the assessment report.

-On the matter of data collection, lawyers should deliver the legal file and supporting documents, assessments reports, etc., prior to the assessor setting direct interviews.
+On the matter of data collection, lawyers should deliver the legal files and supporting documents, assessments reports, etc., prior to the assessor setting direct interviews.
 Having the materials in advance of meeting the parents, allows the assessor to better prepare for the content of the meetings by determining and focusing on salient issues.